Occupational Therapy Shoe-Tying Tool β€” Training Ties for Classrooms, OT, and APE

 Back-to-school: when to introduce the tool

 The strongest window for OT and SPED caseloads is August through early November.
 Start the bow as a measurable goal in the first IEP cycle of the school year, run 8–12 weeks of structured practice, and you'll have generalization data by the winter break.
-The runway for that data starts in summer β€” see our summer shoe-tying practice plan for kids for the parent-side handoff between summer carryover and fall classroom work.
+The runway for that data starts in summer β€” see our summer shoe-tying practice plan for the parent-side handoff between summer carryover and fall classroom work.

 Underlying skills Training Ties supports